nyfelix/wikimindmap/public/README.txt

 LICENCE
 =======

-The browser component is a modified version of the GNU GPL licenced Flash browser for FreeMind.
+The browser component is a modified version of the GNU GPL licensed Flash browser for FreeMind.
 For more infromation see: http://freemind.sourceforge.net/wiki/index.php/Flash_browser

-The code of this version of wikimindmap is licenced under GPL.
+The code of this version of wikimindmap is licensed under GPL.
 See LICENCE.txt

 REQUIREMENTS
 ============